On the day of the Assessment Session you will undergo a Medical Assessment, a Psychological Interview and a Defence Interview.

 It's vitally important to consider some of the more personal details as well.
 Things like:

 You can research your chosen Service in-depth on this website, or by visiting the individual Navy, Army or Air Force websites.
 Make a list of potential questions and find the answers on the pages you read through.
 We also recommend that you speak to a current member of the ADF, working in the Service and preferably the job you are applying for.

 Although we're looking for correct answers to military specific questions, the Defence Interview is also similar to any professional job interview, so make sure you approach it like one:

 Successful applicants will be allocated to the next available Flight Screening Program at the BAE Systems Training Academy at Tamworth, NSW.
-The fortnight of training and assessment is divided into two courses, Basic and Advanced.
-Both encompass 15 hours of flight time and two simulator sessions.
+The fortnight of training and assessment is divided into three courses, Basic (8 sorties), Intermediate (7 sorties) and Advanced (6 sorties).
+All courses encompass 15 hours of flight time.
 You will be assessed on both your technical performance and your character.
 The Pilot Selection Agency website provides detailed information about this process.